SellaRafaeli/sellarafaeli.com/views/blog/remember_facebook_is_addictive.md

 (Disclaimer: I have friends who work at Facebook.
 I myself interviewed for Facebook at least once.)

+If a group of a thousand brilliant scientists designed a product that was famously highly addictive - would you feel comfortable using it every day?
+Would you want your child to use it?

 **The Facebook Company employees thousands of brilliant engineers whose full-time job is to make the Facebook Product highly addictive.
 The more addictive their product is, the more people will use it, and the more money The Facebook Company (and its employees) will make.**

 It is designed by thousands of brilliant people to be addictive.
 And the more you and your friends and family use it, the more The Facebook Company knows about you, and thus the more addictive it becomes - for you.
 This is by design, because Facebook uses this knowledge to make it more addictive for you personally.
 Facebook engineers record every click you make and every word you write and use advanced algorithms and genius scientists to figure out how to make you come back for more.